isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2290.md

 ---
-title: Really Platform for PMs and FMs Version 2.4-Medium Property or Project Packaged Solution (portfolio of 11 - 50 properties or projects)
+title: Fooyo Mini Shop Version 2.0-Standard Web Package
 permalink: /productivity-solutions-grant/solutionrepo/solution2290
 ---

 ### Description

-Really provides the state-of-the-art platform that helps property & facilities managers, landlords & tenants to digitise the way how properties are managed.
-Really is a single platform that starts at raising requests, managing tasks, tender management with over 6,000 Singapore based SMEs, contract, invoice & payment management.
-You save 50% of time when managing tasks & tenders.
-Clients achieve cost savings of 40% & increased quality with transparent & competitive tenders.
+Fooyo Mini Shop is a SaaS(Software-as-a-service) ordering solution that helps merchants set up digital ordering capability efficiently.
+It empowers F&B businesses to do QR-based food ordering for dine-in, takeaway and delivery.
+The solution supports both the web app and the WeChat mini-program, together with various payment methods such as PayNow, Credit Cards, and WeChat Pay.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Really_20200287_Desensitised_Annex_3_Part_3.pdf' target='_blank'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Fooyo_20200531_Desensitised_Annex_3_Part_4.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria